ivanacostarubio/royal-flush/README.md

 ### TODO: ###

-- When playing the game, the player that wins a hand should be the one that plays first the next hand.

 - Logic for envido, truco, etc. AKA apostar between moves.
 See /lib/truco.rb and spec/truco.rb

 - validations: When asking a user for input, we must validate he chooses a correct card.